TaitoUnited/taito-cli/README.md

 ## Installation

+1. Clone this repository and checkout the master branch.

-1. Symlink the file named `taito` to your path (e.g. `ln -s ~/projects/taito-cli/taito /usr/local/bin/taito`).
+2. Symlink the file named `taito` to your path (e.g. `ln -s ~/projects/taito-cli/taito /usr/local/bin/taito`).
 It's a simple bash script that runs taito-cli as a Docker container.

-2. Configure your personal settings in `~/.taito/taito-config.sh`.
+3. Configure your personal settings in `~/.taito/taito-config.sh`.
 For example:
     ```
     #!/bin/bash